 Alternatively, you can put your arms along the sides of your body, palms facing up.

-You can stay here for just a few breaths to enjoy the calming effect of this posture or hold it as long as you like while focusing on deepening your breath and opening yourself to new ideas and opportunities around self-expression.
+You can stay here for just a few breaths to enjoy the calming effect of this posture or hold it as long as you like.

 4. Cobra Pose – Bhujangasana

-Cobra Pose is a yoga pose that helps to open and stretch the throat chakra, which can also help to release any blockages in this area.
+Cobra Pose is a yoga pose that helps open and stretch the fifth chakra.
+It can also help release any blockages in this area.

-By practicing Cobra Pose regularly, you can strengthen your neck and back muscles while also loosening up any tightness in your throat.
+By practicing Cobra Pose regularly, you can strengthen your neck and back muscles and also loosen up any tightness in your throat.

 This is an excellent pose for singers or public speakers who want to feel more confident and relaxed when speaking with others.